ns_cache - Cache manipulation

 Typically, cache transactions are used in accordance with database transactions.

-Successfully terminate a cache transaction.
+Successfully terminates a cache transaction.
 All added values are made visible to other threads.
 The option -all can be used to commit all nested transactions currently open in this thread.

-Terminate a cache transaction and undo changes in all caches since the matching ns_cache_transaction_begin.
+Terminates a cache transaction and undoes changes in all caches since the matching ns_cache_transaction_begin.
 The option -all can be used to rollback all nested transactions currently open in this thread.

 Background: when ns_cache_* commands are used within a database transaction (e.g. in OpenACS), it might occur, that partial results of the transaction are cached before the transaction is committed.
 When the transaction is rolled back, invalid values might be kept in the stack leading to erroneous and hard to debug behavior.
 Furthermore, information about changes might leak into other concurrent threads via the cache, even before the transaction is committed.